-Asperger's, Tourette's and Art:
+Neurodevelopmental disorders and Art:

-PrefaceDiagnoses are man-made classifications of ailments, conditions and disorders.
-A diagnosis can make it easier for a person to understand or explain why he or she is struggling, whether it be physically or mentally.
+Diagnoses are human-made classifications of ailments, conditions and disorders.
+A diagnosis can make it easier for a person to understand or explain why they are struggling, whether it be physically or mentally.
 It can also make it easier to understand a person's behaviour and unusual lifestyle.

-In my case, having always been an outsider, the Asperger diagnosis came as no surprise.
-In fact, it was a relief.
-It offered plausible answers to so many of the unanswered questions that have accumulated regarding my many "collisions" with life.
-I do recognise many of the traits that fall into the concept of "Asperger's Syndrome".
-Moreover, it was also a relief to fit into a ready-made category since this rules out other, more serious diagnoses as to what the symptoms might be an indication of.
+In my case, having always been an outsider in a conventional world, the diagnosis of Asperger's Syndrome came as no surprise.
+In fact, it was in many ways a relief.
+It offered plausible answers to many of the unanswered questions that had accumulated regarding my many lifelong "collisions" with society.
+Moreover, it was also a relief since it ruled out other diagnoses as to what the symptoms might be an indication of.

-Having said that, I have come to realise that these "labels" are of somewhat limited use.
-I do share many of the common, cardinal traits of the Asperger classification.
-Yet some of the characteristics I cannot fully recognise in myself, and I seem to have other characteristics which are definitely not typical of the Asperger classification; for example, I thrive on wordplay and humour.
-I do understand irony, and I do believe I can read a person's facial expressions quite well.
+Yet some Asperger characteristics I cannot fully recognize within myself, and I appear to have other characteristics which are definitely not typical of the Asperger classification; for example, I thrive on wordplay and humour.
+I do understand irony, and I believe I can read a person's facial expressions quite well.

 It might sound strange, but every title of the works I have created through the years seems to fit my life to a tee; so does «Tightrope walking beneath heaven» — a symphonic poem from 1993.

 The titles have become self-fulfilling premonitions.
-I can see this very clearly and I realize I am the titles of what I create: I walk the tightrope through life beneath the heavens.
-I can't help this situation, but I have to fix my eyes on an external, faraway point to prevent myself from falling off the rope, in a world that is conventional.
-There are only a few exceptions from this rope and having to look far ahead not to fall: when I am alone in nature I can lower my eyes; and alone with art or my muse I can lower my eyes.
+I can see this very clearly, and I realize I am the titles of what I create: I walk the tightrope through life beneath the heavens.
+I can't help this situation, but I have to fix my eyes on an external, faraway point to prevent myself from falling off the rope in a world that is conventional.
+There are only a few exceptions from this rope and having to look far ahead not to fall: when I am alone in nature, I can lower my eyes; and alone with art or my muse I can lower my eyes

 I am born without a «filter» and that forces me to act with caution, being very selective in my choices and how I interact.
+I experience euphoria and despair, unlimited elation and bottomless pits.
 Everything I do is carried out in an alternative way: without a safety net.
 I have ended up outside the conventional world on a parallel pathway, and I exist in my own orbit circling around the Earth.

-I experience euphoria and despair; unlimited elation and bottomless pits.
 There are many things I cannot do in this life, but I do make art continuously.
 I see that there are a striking number of people carrying autistic traits that have made incredible art; the painting you admire, fantastic inventions or the music you cannot stop listening to.
-I believe that there is a "third eye" in play here, an extra dimension making the rich experience even richer for the audience; someone seeing on behalf of others; someone carrying the intellectual and philosophical strain.
-There are, and always have been, other artists with Asperger's syndrome; I am not exclusive in this respect.
-I want to contribute to the task of giving Asperger's syndrome and Tourette's syndrome a human face, even if I walk the tightrope alone.
+I believe that there is a "third eye" in play here, an extra dimension making the rich experience even richer for the audience: someone seeing on behalf of others; someone carrying the intellectual and philosophical strain.
+There are, and always have been, other artists with Asperger's syndrome, I am not exclusive in this respect.
+I want to contribute to the task of giving Asperger's syndrome, Tourette's syndrome and ADHD a human face, even if I walk the tightrope alone.